 UPDATE: March 2017 - The Powerwall 2 will only be available in an AC version.
-(DC version is not longer available) - Expected delivery late May 2017
+(DC version is no longer available)

-The highly anticipated Tesla Powerwall 2 battery system from Tesla Energy is almost here, although the full rollout has been delayed again until May.
-The first Powerwall with 6.4kWh storage capacity was released only 18 months ago and in that time the engineers at Tesla managed to develop the second generation Powerwall with double the storage capacity at close to half the price.
+The highly anticipated Tesla Powerwall 2 battery system from Tesla Energy is finally here, but with limited units available until production increases.
+The first Powerwall with 6.4kWh storage capacity was released less than two years ago and in that time the engineers at Tesla managed to develop the second generation Powerwall with double the storage capacity at close to half the price.

-The new Powerwall 2 (PW2) with 13.2kWh storage capacity is AU$8800 (US$5500); with the first Powerwall costing a little over $7200 this is close to a 40% price reduction.
+The new Powerwall 2 (PW2) with 13.5kWh storage capacity is AU$8800 (US$5500); with the first Powerwall costing a little over AU$7200 this is roughly a 40% price reduction.
 Although the new distribution model also made it much more affordable with less middleman involved in the sales and distribution.

 The remarkable cost reduction has been achieved due to the enormous Tesla battery manufacturing facility known as the Gigafactory in Nevada.
 Both Powerwall’s use Panasonic battery cells which are very similar to the cells used in the Tesla electric vehicles, although the new generation, larger 2170 lithium battery cells are used in the Powerwall 2.
 The lithium NMC (Nickel-Manganese-Cobalt) battery cells used in the Powerwall 2 are manufactured in collaboration with Panasonic within the Tesla Gigafactory.